rodricios/rodricios.github.io/posts/solving_the_data_extraction_problem.md

 found its way into larger projects ([Apache Nutch](http://nutch.apache.org/) includes [Tika](http://tika.apache.org/), [Scrapy](http://scrapy.org/) has hybrid crawl-n-scrape architecture).
 Needless to say, they're designed to give you - the developer, the data scientist, the hacker, the one with time to spare - a lot of control... to a fault.
-But at leasty they provide XPath tutorials ([\[1\]](http://tika.apache.org/1.8/examples.html#Fetching_just_certain_bits_of_the_XHTML) [\[2\]](http://doc.scrapy.org/en/0.24/intro/tutorial.html?highlight=data%20extraction#extracting-items)).
+But at least they provide XPath tutorials ([\[1\]](http://tika.apache.org/1.8/examples.html#Fetching_just_certain_bits_of_the_XHTML) [\[2\]](http://doc.scrapy.org/en/0.24/intro/tutorial.html?highlight=data%20extraction#extracting-items)).